SAP-archive/analytics-cloud-apis-oauth-client-sample/README.md

 1. As can be seen from the source code in [server-app.js](https://github.com/SAP/analytics-cloud-apis-oauth-client-sample/blob/master/server-app.js), the application runs on `localhost:8080`.
 Please start the server (e.g., in the folder *analytics-cloud-apis-oauth-client-sample* execute the console command `npm start` or `node server-app`).
 2. Navigating to `localhost:8080` in your Google Chrome browser, opens the login page.
 3. Clicking on login sends you to the authorization server’s authorization endpoint.
-4. After entering your user credentials for the IdP, please click on authorize to get an access token.
+4. After entering your user credentials for the Identity Provider (IdP), please click on authorize to get an access token.
 Once you have the access token, you can access protected resources on SAC.
+SAC's default IdP is the [SAP Cloud Platform Identity Authentication Service](https://help.hana.ondemand.com/cloud_identity/frameset.htm?228428f9f476449cafd841a68d75b).
 5. Please enter parameter values (or, if specified, choose demo parameters by clicking on *Demo Parameters*).
 The tooltip next to a parameter provides an explanation for the corresponding parameter.
 It may also be helpful to read [2.
 SAC URL API](https://blogs.sap.com/2018/04/20/sap-analytics-cloud-apis-getting-started-guide/#url_api).
 6. After having entered parameter values, click on *Generate URL*.
 In the text area above of the iframe, you see the URL that has been generated.
 7. Click on *Load URL* to visualize the SAC story within the iframe.

-### Trouble Shooting
+### Troubleshooting
 In case the story is not visualized in the iframe (i.e., the iframe's background remains white), it is very likely that some cookies have been blocked.
 Make sure to have allowed cookies for the domain of your IdP.
 If necessary, allow additional cookies by clicking on the cookies-icon in Chrome's address bar.

 ## Support